frankmeza/sitka/ANNOTATIONS.md

 ### `readonly log?: boolean`

-This key gives the developer the options of seeing the Redux logs in the browser console.
+This key gives the developer the options of seeing the Redux logs in the browser console, by setting it to `{ log: true }`.

 ### `readonly sitkaInState?: boolean;`

-This key in not being used in code currently.

 ---